-For several years, I was a contributing editor at MediaShift.
-My reporting on media, advertising and press freedom were cited by Nieman Lab, Mediagazer, Pew Research Center and the American Press Institute, and my research regularly appeared on Digital Content Next, a trade publication that represents large publishers like the New York Times, Washington Post and Vox Media.
+For several years, I was a contributing editor at MediaShift, where my reporting on media, advertising and press freedom was cited by Nieman Lab, Mediagazer, Pew Research Center and the American Press Institute.
+My research also regularly appeared on Digital Content Next, a trade publication that represents large publishers like the New York Times, Washington Post and Vox Media.
 In a previous life, I curated international broadcasts and raw videos for Link TV’s pioneering semantic news website and app, which aimed at using video to reinvent world news and social action for the digital age.

 I graduated with honors from Columbia Journalism School, where I studied as an Anne O’Hare McCormick Scholar, in 2013, and from UCLA with honors in 2008.
-My master’s thesis at Columbia focused on how Guyana’s history and politics re-manifested in interracial relationships between Indian and African Guyanese in New York.
-It was at UCLA that I started doing radio.
+My master’s thesis at Columbia, also awarded honors, focused on how Guyana’s history and politics re-manifested in interracial relationships between Indian and African Guyanese in New York.

-I love shoe-leather reporting and being a student of the world.
 I’ve received training in hostile environment and emergency first aid, on the ethics of reporting in emergencies, and on best practices for reporting on mental health.
-As journalism evolves with changing technology, I am also keen on staying involved with how to make audio content more shareable and accessible on smart speakers and digital devices.
+As journalism and audio storytelling evolve with changing technology and business models, I also embrace experimenting with new platforms, devices and ideas to make these stories better and more accessible.

 This website showcases most of my work; you can click on the hashtags to see stories by that topic.
 Please feel free to reach out with ideas, constructive criticism or a hello.
 I am also available for freelance story commissions, consulting, and audio production work.